-- Files are very useful for many applications. - They eases the input and output of values needed by the program. - In order for a file to be used, it needs to be opened first. - System Call 13 is used to open a file with the following options: - \$a0 address of null-terminated string containing the file name. - Path can be relative to the location of MARS.jar file or an absolute path. - \$a1 = 0 for read-only. - \$a1 = 1 for write-only with truncate and create. - \$a1 = 9 for write-only with create and append. - It returns in \$v0 a positive file descriptor if it can open the file or negative if error. - File descriptor needs to be saved for other system calls.
+- They provide an easy method to test applications that require many input and output values. - For a file to be used, it needs to be opened first. - System Call 13 is used to open a file with the following options: - \$a0 address of null-terminated string containing the file name. - Path can be relative to the location of MARS.jar file or an absolute path. - \$a1 = 0 for read-only. - \$a1 = 1 for write-only with truncate and create. - \$a1 = 9 for write-only with create and append. - It returns in \$v0 a positive file descriptor if it can open the file or negative if error. - File descriptor NEEDS to be saved for other system calls.